Skip to Content

 What is the State Mineral of Nebraska?

-Nebraska is abundant in various minerals and crystals; however, the state currently doesn’t have an officially designated state mineral.
+Nebraska is abundant in minerals and crystals; however, the state doesn’t have an officially designated state mineral.
 Though many types of minerals exist throughout the state, they are not so abundant, possibly being the reason why no mineral was ever officially designated.

 What is the State Fossil of Nebraska?